bugwang/cohttp/README.md

 The goal is to hunt and kill the microservices of go.

 idea：
-http server api ，http client api: use epoll use pool use coroutine
+http server ，http client api:
+use epoll
+use pool
+use coroutine